Skip to main content

 The AI updates this file to keep a high-level understanding of what's in the entire database.
 When the master prompt runs, it references this map.
 It knows where to look and which specialist to deploy without having to re-read every single file from scratch.

 This is the shift from 'chatting with AI' to 'building AI architecture.'
-The result is a system that doesn't just answer questions but actually executes complex, multi-step business processes with reliability.
+The result is a system that doesn't just answer questions but actually executes complex, multi-step business processes with reliability — the foundation of every autonomous AI agent we design for production environments.